skalex05/team-bath-rov-ui/README.md

 # Team Bath Hydrobotics ROV UI

+## Installation

+### UI Installation

+To install the UI onto your computer, install this repo to a location of your choice.
+Next run:

+`pip install -r requirements.txt`

+Next, download [OCR-Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) for eDNA Sampling.

+Finally, run `main.py` from the command line or an IDE of your choosing.

+**NOTE:** _`team-bath-rov-ui/source` must be your current working directory_ Otherwise, the program may fail to find certain files.

+### ROV Installation

+To install the interface onto the ROV for bidirectional communication with the UI, please follow the [ROV Installation Guide](source//datainterface//ROV_INTERFACE_INSTALL.md).

 ## Code Standards

 Python code should be written to adhere to the [PEP 8 Standard](..%2F..%2F..%2FAppData%2FLocal%2FTemp%2FPEP%208-%20The%20Style%20Guide%20for%20Python%20Code.url) for laying out code to help maintain clear code readability.